wfroese/wfroese.github.io/_posts/2019-09-13-the-managers-path.md

 So in the face of uncertainty and a bit of recurring imposter syndrome, I turned to what has basically become my solution to all significant problems: get advice from someone who actually knows stuff, via a book.

 ## The Manager's Path
 The book guides you through a career progression starting from software developer up to a senior technical manager over thousands of people.
-There's a section for each point of progression, which Camille considers as follows:
+There's a section for each point of progression, which the author considers as follows:

 1. Mentor
 2. Tech Lead